rajbooth/Hash-Stats/docs/run_form.md

 The scripts used on this form can be found on [GitHub](https://raw.githubusercontent.com/rajbooth/Hash-Stats/master/code/run_form_scripts.gs), in addition to being included in the code behind the Google Sheet referenced above.

 #### Sheet population
-The **Hashers** sheet is populated by executing the *getHashers* function, which performs a GET call on the REST API endpoint:  [https://westlondonhash.com/wp-json/wlh/v1/hashers] (https://westlondonhash.com/wp-json/wlh/v1/hashers), to download a list of all hashers and their associated membership renewal dates from the wlh_hasher table on the WP database.
+The back-end  **Hashers** sheet is populated by executing the *getHashers* function, which performs a GET call on the REST API endpoint:  [https://westlondonhash.com/wp-json/wlh/v1/hashers] (https://westlondonhash.com/wp-json/wlh/v1/hashers), to download a list of all hashers and their associated membership renewal dates from the **wlh_hasher** table on the WP database.

+The header in the  main **Run Form** sheet is populated by executign the getNe
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU3NDkyMjEyNCwxMDgyNjg0MzY2LC0xND
+eyJoaXN0b3J5IjpbLTgyNTgxOTkzMSwxMDgyNjg0MzY2LC0xND
 E1NTQ1Njc1LC0xOTcxMTk1MDg4LC0zNDUzNDM1NV19
 -->